 During the Site Visit a Temporary Boiler Trailer was noticed on the south side of the building.
 This boiler is not shown on the contract drawings.

 Please provide drawings depicting the piping, power, and control wiring connection to the boiler plant systems.
+Drawings do not exist.

 Please confirm this boiler is controlled from a Local Boiler Control Panel and not connected to the Master Boiler Control Panel.
+It is, with a separate alarm panel in the control room.

 Please confirm the VA will retain responsibility for the rental cost, repair, and maintenance of the temporary boiler.

-COR Request
+VA will.

 During the Site Visit it was noted that the existing coal boilers had been in service for (4) four years.